flotpython/webintro/notebooks/11-html-tags.md

 there indeed is a `<table>` tag in html;
 in the early ages of HTML, tables were present everywhere, for creating fancy layouts

-although , we strongly recommend that you stay away from that for the moment, especially if your goal is to create  grid-based layouts, that we will cover later on
+however, we strongly recommend that you stay away from that for the moment, especially if your goal is to create  grid-based layouts, that we will cover later on